U-Box vs PODS vs U-Pack: The Answer Is Clear

 U-Box vs PODS vs U-Pack: Cost

 Cost is a major factor for most people when choosing a moving container company.
-Let’s take a look at average U-Box costs, U-Pack costs, and PODS costs and how they compare.
+Let’s take a look at average U-Box costs, PODS costs, and U-Pack costs and how they compare.

 Prices vary by route, season, container supply, and storage time.
-Use the ranges below as directional guidance and always get a quote for your exact addresses and dates.
+Use the ranges below as directional guidance, and get your personalized quote with our moving cost calculator built on 1,000+ live price points updated monthly.

 | Home size | U-Box cost | PODS cost | U-Pack cost |